 Texas law says that the probate courts, or if the county does not have a probate court, the county court has original probate jurisdiction.

 Given these rules, the appeals court concluded that the county court was the proper venue for bringing a damages claim.
-The court ordered the district court to abate the proceeding pending the closure of the probate matter in the county court.
+The court ordered the district court to abate the proceeding pending closure of the probate matter in the county court.

 Do you need help with a probate matter in Houston or the surrounding area?
+At our firm, we pride ourselves on giving clients personal attention so that we may take them through the probate process as efficiently as possible.
+If you’ve been named as an executor in a will or there is no will, contact our Houston probate attorneys today.
 We are Houston probate attorneys.
 We help clients navigate the probate process.
-Call today for a free confidential consultation, (713) 909-4906.
+Call today for a free confidential consultation, 281-219-9090.